-Pressing the button adjacent to this item on the $NANO^3$ screen will shut down the $NANO^3$ after confirmation.
+Pressing the button adjacent to this item on the NANO3 screen will shut down the NANO3 after confirmation.

-6 Flarm on NANO3
+6 FLARM on NANO

-NANO3 is able to display flarm and PCAS traffic on map or on radar screen.
-Radar screen is visible only when Flarm is detected by NANO3.
-In case of collision warning, another screen will be displayed, which will inform us, from which direction the threat is coming from.
+NANO is able to display FLARM and PCAS traffic on the map or radar screens.
+The radar screen is visible only when a FLARM is detected by the NANO.
+In case of a collision warning another screen will be displayed, which will inform us from which direction the threat is coming from.

-PCAS alerts on the map are represented as a dotted circle with relative altitude, the PCAS warning is represented as lights on the clock as red or orange.
+PCAS alerts on the map are represented as a dotted circle with relative altitude; the PCAS warning is represented as lights on a clock as red or orange.

-Flarm warning can be dismissed with a short press of any button.
-Dismiss time can be configured in setup.
+FLARM warnings can be dismissed with a short press of any button.
+The dismiss time can be configured in setup.

-6.1 Connecting FlarmMouse to NANO3
+6.1 Connecting a FlarmMouse to the NANO

-6.2 Connecting Flarm to NANO3
+6.2 Connecting a FLARM to the NANO

-6.3 Connecting Flarm to NANO3 using NanoPower-FL
+6.3 Connecting a FLARM to the NANO using NanoPower-FL

-6.4 Connecting Flarm to NANO3 using NanoPower-PF
+6.4 Connecting a FLARM to the NANO using NanoPower-PF

-7 Final Glide calculation on NANO3
+7 Final Glide Calculation on the NANO

-From version 2.5 (October 2016), The Nano3 offers final glide calculation.
+From version 2.5 (October 2016), the Nano offers final glide calculation.

-Nav boxes can now be configured, in setup-graphics-nav. boxes, to display the different values like such as Arrival Altitude, Required altitude, Arrival Altitude at MC=0 setting, etc. All the final glide calculations are based on Helmut Reichman's final glide theory.
+Nav boxes can now be configured in setup-graphics-nav. boxes, to display the different values like such as Arrival Altitude, Required altitude, Arrival Altitude at MC=0 setting, etc. All the final glide calculations are based on Helmut Reichman's final glide theory.
 This is related to the altitude of the glider, distance to the target, elevation of the target, measured wind, glider polar, Mc setting, Ballast setting, Bugs setting.